-Mr. Pruitt has not been receiving compensation during our initial start-up phase as a BDC.
-Mr. Pruitt will commence receiving compensation of \$1,000 per month in February 2007.
+Mr. Pruitt did not receive compensation during our initial start-up phase as a BDC.
+His compensation commenced in February 2007.
 Our compensation for Directors is based on comparative compensation levels for similar positions and time requirements.

 EMPLOYMENT AGREEMENTS

 The Company does not have any current employment agreements with its officers and directors.
 The company intends to pay its Executives and Directors salaries, wages, or fees commensurate with experience and industry standards in relationship to the success of the company.